 The other option is to mimic Scattergories Categories.
 In this case, you have a word and you have to come up with words that fit into the category.
 If the word was almuerzo, the students would use the letters to come up with words that have to do with lunch.

 This is a great game for children to think quickly since they are on a time crunch.
 It also requires them to think outside the box since they cannot have the same word as a classmate.

 But don’t just limit yourself to board games and word games.

 The most common game at my house is an iPhone game.
 I have a daughter who is almost two years old.
 If I give her my phone, she can navigate her way to her favorite game or movie with ease.
 I know that this is the case with most children these days, but I still find it amazing.
 So let’s use that!

 Go to the app store and pick out a great Spanish game for children to play.

-One great app is Spanish School Bus for Kids (on iTunes and Google Play).
+One great app is Spanish School Bus for Kids (on iTunes).
 This one is a great app to get children started with vocabulary.
 The game is basically interactive flashcards.
 The narrator says a number, color, shape, animal or other word, and the player has to choose the correct image.
 If the player gets three stars, they can progress to the next level.
 There are also videos that teach your children the words before they start playing the games.

 Games like these are an excellent way to start children’s Spanish education.
 When I was learning Spanish, I had several computer games (we didn’t have smartphones back in the day) that I would play for hours.
 They were just as fun as any other game that I had, but they helped me improve my Spanish in leaps and bounds.